wbsoft/parce/docs/source/deflanguage.rst

 call the method through the class definition, it yields the rules, and the code yielding the rules knows the current Language class via the ``cls`` argument.
 So the rules are able to in their target point to other lexicons of the same class.
-This makes inheriting and re-implementing just one of a few lexicons very easy.
+This makes inheriting and re-implementing just one or a few lexicons very easy.

 The pattern